nirtamir2/talks/2025-06-25/src/slides.md

 [click]
 Then we need to add the mesh to the scene
 [click]
-and render it with our camera.
-We need to run this in a loop using requestAnimationFrame [click]
+and render it with our camera
-Notice how verbose this is
 [click]
+Notice how verbose this code is.
+[click]
-And the result is just a blue cube
+Only to render a blue cube
 -->

 ---